lilkid-1/Project-LAP/README.md

 3. To display the georaphical location of any place the user searches.
 4. To call the Google Maps API and enable all its faetures into it
 5. To create a chatting section where the ser can connect to his contacts
+6. To view the last locations visited.
-6. To create a help and feedback form for the user
+7. To create a help and feedback form for the user